robert-nguyenn/Software_Insight/backend/README.md

-# Backend - Software Insight API
+# Backend - CodeLaunch API

-This is the backend API for the Software Insight platform, built with Node.js, Express, and MongoDB.
+This is the backend API for the CodeLaunch platform, built with Node.js, Express, and MongoDB.

 ## Features